-Crushing Yellow Sun – The Bomber [from Throwback]
+Crushing Yellow Sun – The Bomber [from Throwback, released February 10, 2020]

-Crushing Yellow Sun describes their music as, “a one man heavy psychedelic sludge project whose influences vary slightly from album to album.”
+Crushing Yellow Sun is “a one man heavy psychedelic sludge project whose influences vary slightly from album to album.”
 He’s released a steady stream of tracks over the last few months.
-I asked him what made them decide to release a full-length album.
-He explained,

 I asked Billy Martin about No Glitter, and he described it as “a solo project where I record the songs in my home studio.
 Chances are there will be a live band playing around Rochester NY this year.
 I will continually release new music as the year goes on too.”

 Van Der Vous – Cuidad Del Sol [released January 31, 2020]

 Vitor Matos, vocalist and lead guitarist for Van Der Vous, is from Salvador, Brazil, but went to Buenos Aires, Argentina to record “Cuidad del Sol”.